This post is part of the Coupang Partners program, and a commission is received.

 Cat Litter Boxes Are Much More Important Than You Think

 One of the things first-time cat owners most often overlook is litter box maintenance.
 While they meticulously take care of food and water, they often clean the litter box only every few days or choose the type of litter carelessly.
-However, if a cat does not like the litter box, it may relieve itself outside of it, or in extreme cases, hold its stool, which can lead to health problems.
+However, if a cat does not like the litter box, it may relieve itself outside of it, or in extreme cases, hold its feces, which can lead to health problems.

 There are four key points to know regarding cat litter box management.